Wheeler leads Norfolk State against No. 19 North Carolina after 21-point showing - WTOP News

 Chapel Hill, North Carolina; Saturday, 12 p.m.
 EST

-BOTTOM LINE: Norfolk State visits No. 19 North Carolina after Kierra Wheeler scored 21 points in Norfolk State’s 68-56 win against the Drexel Dragons.
+BOTTOM LINE: Norfolk State plays No. 19 North Carolina after Kierra Wheeler scored 21 points in Norfolk State’s 68-56 victory over the Drexel Dragons.

-The Tar Heels are 6-1 on their home court.
-North Carolina is 11-1 in games decided by 10 or more points.
+The Tar Heels have gone 6-1 in home games.
+North Carolina ranks eighth in the ACC in rebounding with 36.1 rebounds.
+Alyssa Ustby leads the Tar Heels with 8.7 boards.

 The Spartans have gone 4-1 away from home.
-Norfolk State has a 4-1 record in games decided by 10 or more points.
+Norfolk State is 1-1 in one-possession games.

-North Carolina scores 74.2 points, 16.3 more per game than the 57.9 Norfolk State allows.
-Norfolk State averages 5.3 made 3-pointers per game this season, 0.5 more makes per game than North Carolina allows.
+North Carolina averages 74.2 points, 16.3 more per game than the 57.9 Norfolk State gives up.
+Norfolk State has shot at a 40.9% rate from the field this season, 6.6 percentage points higher than the 34.3% shooting opponents of North Carolina have averaged.

-TOP PERFORMERS: Alyssa Ustby is scoring 10.8 points per game with 8.7 rebounds and 3.5 assists for the Tar Heels.
+TOP PERFORMERS: Ustby is averaging 10.8 points, 8.7 rebounds and 3.5 assists for the Tar Heels.

-Diamond Johnson is scoring 18.2 points per game and averaging 5.1 rebounds for the Spartans.

 LAST 10 GAMES: Tar Heels: 8-2, averaging 73.9 points, 35.2 rebounds, 15.2 assists, 8.3 steals and 4.6 blocks per game while shooting 44.3% from the field.
 Their opponents have averaged 53.3 points per game.